yanishalloum/AutomatedPoolGame/README.md

   - "git clone lien_ssh(ou lien_https)"

-CF Coding with Russ for pygame use
+Inspired by "Coding with Russ" for pygame use